Minn01/Minn01/README.md

 - 👋 Hi, I’m @Minn01 or real name (Min Thant)
-- Currently a first year studying at Thailand of an IT major
+- Currently a third year studying at Thailand of an IT major
-- I’m currently learning python, java, HTML, CSS and Javascript
+- I’m currently learning python, java, HTML, CSS and Javascript (React), Kotlin, Swift, Rust